haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/persistent-entities.md

 In Magento, data interfaces, data models, and models all represent entities.

 #### Data Interfaces
-A data interface is the interface for an {% glossarytooltip a9027f5d-efab-4662-96aa-c2999b5ab259 %}entity{% endglossarytooltip %} that reveals the data it contains to clients.
-For example, the [`\Magento\Customer\Api\Data\CustomerInterface`]({{ site.mage2100url }}app/code/Magento/Customer/Api/Data/CustomerInterface.php){:target="_blank"} class contains get and set functions for customer entity-related data such as names and email.
+A data interface is the interface for an {% glossarytooltip a9027f5d-efab-4662-96aa-c2999b5ab259 %}entity{% endglossarytooltip %} that reveals the data it contains to clients. 例如， the [`\Magento\Customer\Api\Data\CustomerInterface`]({{ site.mage2100url }}app/code/Magento/Customer/Api/Data/CustomerInterface.php){:target="_blank"} class contains get and set functions for customer entity-related data such as names and email.

 To allow the addition of [custom EAV attributes]({{ page.baseurl }}/extension-dev-guide/attributes.html) on your entity, your data interface must extend the [`\Magento\Framework\Api\CustomAttributesDataInterface`]({{ site.mage2100url }}lib/internal/Magento/Framework/Api/CustomAttributesDataInterface.php){:target="_blank"} class.